 In South Korea, beauty is valued.
 While in some countries beauty is seen as being natural, or even shallow, here it is seen as the product of hard work.
 And that makes it a goal worth aspiring to.

 A recent Vice documentary on Korea’s $6 billion dollar beauty industry explained that one in five women undergo plastic surgery.
-The country has one of the fastest growing and most technologically advanced beauty industries in the world – it’s no wonder that women all over the world are now buying Korean products in what The Wall Street Journal calls a “beauty boom”.
+The country has one of the fastest growing and most technologically advanced beauty industries in the world – it’s no wonder that women all over the globe are now buying Korean products in what The Wall Street Journal calls a “beauty boom”.

 The Korean passion for all things aesthetic has led to a society of beautiful perfectionists.
-And it’s not difficult to see how this has spilled over into the speciality coffee industry, breeding a World Latte Art Champion and an entire community of “latte art idols”.
+And it’s not difficult to see how this has spilled over into the specialty coffee industry, breeding a World Latte Art Champion and an entire community of “latte art idols”.